 This procedure is designed to balance the users' ability to benefit fully from information technology with the need for secure and effectively allocated technological resources.
+To support this balance, the procedure outlines the use of personal electronic devices in schools.
 The Division reserves the right to restrict or deny access to any user who does not comply with Division guidelines and protocols.
 Independent access to network services is provided to users who agree to act in a considerate and responsible manner.